Quick Comparison

 Male fertility: A 2013 meta-analysis (Lafuente et al., Journal of Urology, PMID: 23414678) of RCTs found CoQ10 supplementation significantly improved sperm concentration, motility, and morphology in infertile men versus placebo.
 Balercia et al. (2009) found 300mg CoQ10/day for 26 weeks significantly improved sperm motility as the primary endpoint in men with idiopathic asthenospermia.

 Female fertility: Bentov et al. (Fertility and Sterility, 2014, PMID: 24388466) found CoQ10 600mg/day for 2 months significantly improved oocyte quality and embryo chromosomal normalcy in women with diminished ovarian reserve.
 A 2020 meta-analysis (Reproductive Biology and Endocrinology, Xu et al., PMID: 32907594) found higher clinical pregnancy rates with CoQ10 in IVF.
-Mechanistically, CoQ10 directly addresses mitochondrial dysfunction — the established driver of age-related oocyte quality decline.
+Mechanistically, mitochondrial function is implicated in age-related oocyte quality decline; CoQ10 is studied as a potential support, not a guaranteed correction.

 Effective dose: 200–300mg/day ubiquinol for men (3 months); 400–600mg/day ubiquinol for women over 35 or DOR (start 3 months before retrieval).
 Use ubiquinol form, not ubiquinone, for adults over 35.